tommatson/multilayer-perceptron/README.md

 Install Python dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt

 🤔 Why the Training Step Isn't Streamlined
 The training process is kept separate and optional because most users do not need to retrain the model.
 The project is fully functional and demonstrable with the pre-trained version.

 💡 Possible Enhancements
-✅ Include a downloadable pre-trained model
+Include a downloadable pre-trained model

-📊 Show model accuracy (e.g., on MNIST test set)
+Show model accuracy (e.g., on MNIST test set)

-🧪 Add unit tests for Python components
+Add unit tests for Python components

-🌐 Upgrade to a web interface (e.g., with Flask or Streamlit)
+Upgrade to a web interface (e.g., with Flask or Streamlit)

-📚 Add educational content explaining the MLP internals
+Add educational content explaining the MLP internals

 🧑‍💻 Author
 Your Name — yourwebsite.com